Payment in full is due at the beginning of each term. If you can't pay in full at the beginning of the term, enroll in the PSU Payment Plan.

 Past Due Accounts

 A student's account may be sent to collections after 90 days of non-payment.
 PSU will attempt to contact the student with two warning letters and a final notice that they are being sent to collections.
 Once the account is sent to an outside collection agency, the student will need to contact the assigned debt collector to make arrangements.
+Contact the Financial Wellness Center for more information about collections.

 PSU strives to offer multiple payment options to students.
 To maintain the option of paying by credit card, students are required to pay this fee.
-PSU is not budgeted to support these fees; so we must pass these fees on to students.
+PSU is not budgeted to support these fees, so we must pass these fees on to students.
 The alternative was to eliminate the option of paying by card altogether.
-Merchant fees continue to rise leading many universities to stop offering the option to pay by card.
+Merchant fees continue to rise, leading many universities to stop offering the option to pay by card.
 PSU does not include merchant fees into the cost of the tuition nor does PSU receive any portion of these fees.
 The fees are paid directly by CashNet to the credit card companies for processing the credit card payment.
 To avoid paying merchant fees, we recommend paying your bill online with eCheck.